The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 Problems caused by the use of antidepressants:

-For four new generation antidepressants (fluoxetine, paroxetine, venlafaxine and nefazodone), the differences in effectiveness are increasing placebo with the severity of the depression:
+For four new generation antidepressants (fluoxetine, paroxetine, venlafaxine and nefazodone) the differences in effectiveness are increasing placebo with the severity of depression:

-There are practically no differences in moderate depression, relatively small differences in very severe depression and differences meeting the criteria for clinical significance only in patients at the upper end of the scale for very severe depression.
-The relationship between severity of illness and antidepressant efficacy is more likely to be due to a reduced response to placebo in very severely depressed patients than to an increasing effect of the medication.
+There are practically no differences in moderate depression, relatively small differences in very severe depression and differences that meet the criteria for clinical significance were observed only in patients at the upper end of the scale for very severe depression.
+The relationship between illness severity and antidepressant efficacy is more likely due to a reduced response to placebo in very severely depressed patients than to an increased effect of the medication.

-Source: Meta-analysis of approval studies (35 randomized studies, including unpublished studies that were not voluntarily handed over by the manufacturers but were requested through the FDA).
+Source: Meta-analysis of approval studies (35 randomized trials, including unpublished studies that were not voluntarily submitted by the manufacturers but were submitted through the FDA).
 Kirsch I et al.; Initial Severity and Antidepressant Benefits: A Meta-Analysis of Data Submitted to the Food and Drug Administration; PLoS Med 2008; 5: e45)

 Causes:

-- neurotransmitter disorder (especially deficit or reduced effectiveness of dopamine: justification for use of stimulants?)
+- Neurotransmitter disorder (especially deficit or reduced effectiveness of dopamine: justification for the use of stimulants?)

-- Psychological stress (including over- or under-challenge, social situation)
+- Psychological stress (including over- or under-stimulation, social situation)

-- Food intolerances (especially allergies, fructose or histamine intolerance)
+- Food intolerances (v.a.
+Allergies, fructose or histamine intolerance)

-- Pollutant contamination (e.g. salicylate and chemical intolerance, lead, aluminum)
+- Pollutant loads (z.B.
+Salicylate and chemical intolerance, lead, aluminum)

 - Low birth weight and premature birth

-- Micronutrient deficiencies (e.g. zinc, vitamin B6, iron, unsaturated (omega 3) fatty acids)
+- Micronutrient deficiencies (z.B.
+Zinc, vitamin B6, iron, unsaturated (omega 3) fatty acids)

 Classical therapy